 Is renting wasting money?

-You might have heard people say that renting is ‘dead money’, with many viewing renting as paying off their landlord’s mortgage instead of their own.
+You might have heard people say that renting is ‘dead money’, with many viewing renting as wasting money by paying off their landlord’s mortgage instead of their own.
 To a degree this is true, and in the long-run getting on the property ladder is often more beneficial.
 According to a report in 2019 by the Intermediary Mortgage Lenders Association (IMLA), paying a mortgage rather than renting could leave you on average £352,500 better off over the next 30 years, even if house prices don’t rise.

 But there are also advantages to renting instead of buying.
 If you have a responsible landlord who fixes problems quickly, lets you paint the walls without deducting money from your deposit and doesn’t increase your rent every year, renting can for some be great value for money, especially in the short term.
 You’re essentially paying for somewhere to live and getting a service in return.